amandaghassaei/gpu-io/README.md

 		output: state,
 	});

-	// If no "output", will draw to screen. composer.step({
+	// If no "output", will draw to canvas. composer.step({
 		program: renderProgram,
 		input: state,